theguyonthesky/SSH-Login-BruteForce/README.md

 # How It Works
 1. The script reads a password list file line by line.
 2. For each password:
    - Attempts an SSH login using the `ssh()` method from `pwntools`.
    - If successful, prints the valid password and exits.
-- If login fails (triggering a `paramiko.AuthenticationException`), it continues to the next password.
+   - If login fails (triggering a `paramiko.AuthenticationException`, which is used under the hood by `pwntools`), it continues to the next password.
 3. Tracks and displays the number of attempts made.